 - Dates that you wish to conduct your residency (please provide two or three options).

-To download a printable entry form, click here.
+Download a printable entry form to apply.
 Once your application package is complete, please mail to the following address:

 Attn: Coordinator, Artist-In-Residence Program

 Entries for September 2016 through August 2017

 Entries are accepted for the 2016-2017 Artist-In-Residence Program with postmarks dated February 1, 2016 through June 1, 2016.
 Applications postmarked after the deadline will not be considered.

 Notifications will be made to finalists by August 31, 2016.

 The Selection Process

 A panel of professionals from diverse artistic disciplines will choose participating artists.
 Selection is based on artistic merit, the Statement of Purpose, and appropriateness to a national park residency.